mejo583spring2019/final-project/final-project-bees/README.md

 React App was created after this due to a misunderstanding.
 I began building separate components for each story "section" and copying the original index + css information over into the react components.

 # CLEANED AND ORGANIZED DATA
+Data found from the USDA at https://downloads.usda.library.cornell.edu/usda-esmis/files/rn301137d/jq085n95f/mc87pt22m/BeeColonies-08-01-2018.pdf.
+Data had to be manually extracted and cleaned as charts were in .txt format.